andreabbondanza/DewXamarinLocalization/README.md

 # DewXamarinLocalization
 A .NET standard helper for xamarin forms localization in shared projects

-# Why?

-After leaving the PCL for .net standard (great!) the shared project still has problem about localization.
-So, tired of this stuff, I've decided to make a localizer for xamarin.forms by myself.

 # How to use
 My first though was about that this localization system must be easy, and (maybe it can be still better, who knows?)
 I think I've done it!